SpongePowered/SpongeDocs/source/server/getting-started/configuration/sponge-conf.rst

             # pre-merged and actually spawned, in which case, the items will flow right through
             # without being merged.
             drops-pre-merge=false
+            # If 'true', provides a fix for possible leaks through
+            # Minecraft's enchantment helper code that can leak
+            # entity and world references without much interaction
+            # Forge native (so when running SpongeForge implementation)
+            # has a similar patch, but Sponge's patch works a little harder
+            # at it, but Vanilla (SpongeVanilla implementation) does NOT
+            # have any of the patch, leading to the recommendation that this
+            # patch is enabled "for sure" when using SpongeVanilla implementation.
+            # See https://bugs.mojang.com/browse/MC-128547 for more information.
+            #
+            enchantment-helper-leak-fix=true
+            # If 'true', allows for Sponge to make better assumptinos on single threaded
+            # operations with relation to various checks for server threaded operations.
+            # This is default to true due to Sponge being able to precisely inject when
+            # the server thread is available.
+This should make an already fast operation
+            # much faster for better thread checks to ensure stability of sponge's systems.
+            faster-thread-checks=true
+            # If 'true', re-writes the incredibly inefficient Vanilla Map code.
+            # This yields enormous performance enhancements when using many maps, but has a tiny chance of breaking mods that invasively modify Vanilla.It is strongly reccomended to keep this on, unless explicitly advised otherwise by a Sponge developer
+            map-optimization=true
             # If 'true', uses Panda4494's redstone implementation which improves performance.
             # See https://bugs.mojang.com/browse/MC-11193 for more information.
             # Note: This optimization has a few issues which are explained in the bug report.